WOMAD Charlton Park: Origins

-WOMAD Charlton Park 2007
+2007

 In light of the mud caused by poor weather prior to the first festival in its new location, and on the Saturday night, many festival goers nicknamed the festival WOMUD.

-Since then, it has been relocated on the estate, as in the WOMUD year, the children's field was inaccessible due to it being flooded.

-WOMAD Charlton Park 2008
+2008

 WOMAD 2008 was luckier, a weekend of sunshine in an otherwise poor summer.
 The 2008 festival was well received and reviewed for its broad line-up and inclusive atmosphere.
 Mercury Prize-winner Roni Size Reprazent said: "What makes this festival different from every other festival that I've been to is when you walk into the tent.
 It's filled up with kids and buggies and their mothers and their fathers.
 Now that is an unbelievable sight."

-Arena

 The format has evolved and expanded since 1986.
 Stages in 2008 included: